-Even with the high humidity levels during the monsoons, you need to stick to your dry skin care routine of exfoliation.
-This is because the season makes dry skin flaky and itchy, while oily skin gets clogged.
+Even with the high humidity levels during the monsoons, you need to stick to your dry skincare routine of exfoliation.
+To take care of your skin, you have to understand that the rainy season makes dry skin flaky and itchy, while oily skin gets clogged.
 The solution here is to exfoliate, as it keeps the face smooth and the complexion healthy by removing dead skin cells and opening clogged pores.
 However, do note that you shouldn’t exfoliate your skin more than twice a week.
 Doing so can actually harm your skin and cause more damage.
-To know if you’re overdoing it, here are the signs to look for.
+To know if you’re overdoing it, here are the signs to look for-

 - Increased sensitivity

 Makeup, especially oil-based foundation, is something you should actively avoid in the monsoons as it serves as a hotspot for bacterial complications.
 By using makeup, you may block pores on your skin, restricting its ability to breathe.
 Dirty makeup brushes are also a problem and sharing makeup is a no-no, as this could cause unwanted skin diseases.

 When it comes to cleaning your skin, be sure to watch the temperature of the water.
 This is especially important for the sensitive skin on the face as excessive heat strips the skin of natural oils.
 This makes it dry and itchy, which results in heavier use of a moisturiser.
 Ideally, you should use lukewarm water as it gently cleans the pores and reduces the production of excess oils.